rackerlabs/support-how-to/content/cloud-servers/set-up-a-cron-job-for-action-scripting.md

 If you want to run a script some number of times per time unit, you can use the format `*/n`, where `n` is the number of times that you want the script to run.

-Add the folowing entries to the crontab file:
+Add the following entries to the crontab file:

     MAILTO= youremail@domain.com